ShaunCurtis/Blazr.BaseData/readme.md

 The Server implementation.
 Note:

 1. The abstraction of the Db context to `IWeatherDbContext`.
-2. The two internal methods to get the paged list and the count.
+2. The two internal methods: we need to get both the paged list and the total record count.
 3. The use of `IQueryable` to construct the query and the final execution of the query wrapped in `try` to catch any unexpected exceptions.
+This is strictly needed here. but if we add sorting and filtering operations then it is.
 4. The construction of the `ListProviderRequest` object to return to the caller.

 ```csharp